 Council's Environmental Health Officer is required to ensure standards and premise requirements are met under the Public Health & Wellbeing Regulations 2009.
 We offer a service to review and endorse accommodation premises plans to assess compliance requirements.

-Prior to registering your new accommodation business, please contact Council to arrange an assessment.
+Prior to registering your new accommodation business, please contact Council's Environmental & Public Health Coordinator to arrange an assessment.
 This can assist in avoiding the risk of delays and costs if extra building works or alterations are subsequently needed to obtain registration.

 Complete and submit the 'Submitting Plans for Approval for a Food, Health or Accommodation Business' form alongside your premises plans.